sudara/melatonin_inspector/README.md

 In the special case of `TabbedComponent`, each tab is added as a child.

-### My FPS seems lower than expected, is it accurate?
+### My FPS seems low, is it accurate?

+It's a smoothed running average.

-Check the following:
+If you see low FPS rates, check the following:

 * Are you running *just* your plugin?
 Make sure other plugin UIs are closed.
-* Is it possible something in your plugin is painting continuously?
-* I do optimize the inspector for Debug, but it can be tough to get 60fps in Debug.
-Try Release.
+* I optimize the inspector for Debug usage, but it can be tough for complex UIs to hit 60fps in Debug, especially on macOS (see note below).
+See what happens in Release.
+* You might have legitimately expensive paint calls (esp. in Debug).
+You can verify this out via [Perfetto](https://github.com/sudara/melatonin_perfetto).

+On recent macOS, a `repaint()` on even small sections of a window (ie, what the FPS meter does) will cause the OS to paint the entire plugin window.
+You can use `Flash Screen Updates` in Quartz Debug to verify this.
+Because of this macOS behavior, the FPS meter will actually trigger full repaints of your UI, so anything expensive (especially in Debug) will slow down what the FPS meter reports.

+If you are using the JUCE flag `JUCE_COREGRAPHICS_RENDER_WITH_MULTIPLE_PAINT_CALLS`, JUCE will internally manage the rectangles that need to be repainted, with the aim of being more precise/hygenic with what actually gets painted.
+This might be a good choice if your plugin already frequently repainting parts of the UI.
+But please don't switch over to that flag just to appease the FPS meter!
+It needs to be a choice you make depending on your internal testing (without the FPS meter in play).

 Feel free to ask for other ideas in the [forum thread](https://forum.juce.com/t/melatonin-inspector-a-web-inspector-ish-module-for-juce-components/45672).